jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

     {% imgcap /images/var_value.png Add path %}

-## Running Some Commands in The Command Window
+## Install Web App

  1. In Windows Explorer, simply hold <kbd>Shift</kbd> and **right-click** on the `app` folder.
  2. Choose Open Command Window here

     {% imgcap /images/openCommandWindow.png Shift + Right-Click on folder  %}

- 3. Your Command Window should now be open and the current directory will be the `C:\Users\-YourUserName-\Documents\app>` directory.
+ 3. Your black DOS Command Window should now be open and the current directory will be the `C:\Users\-YourUserName-\Documents\app` directory.

     {% imgcap /images/command_window.png Command Window  %}

- 3. In the new Command Window type the commands shown below.
+ 4. In the new Command Window type the commands shown below.

     <i class="icon-exclamation-sign bg_red_icon" markdown="0"> </i> **When asked to type commands in the Command Window, make sure to press
     the enter key after every line and wait till each command task is compleated